clocksmith/benzo/README.md

 # Benzo: Simple Graph Builder v1

 This is a basic, browser-based graph builder created with pure HTML, CSS, and JavaScript (no frameworks or external libraries).
 It allows you to create and manipulate graphs with nodes and edges directly in your web browser.
+Includes basic script playback for graph animation.

 ## Features

-*   **Dark/Light Mode Toggle:** Switch between dark and light themes using the sun/moon icon in the top right corner.
+*   **Dark/Light Mode Toggle:** Switch between dark and light themes using the 🝰 icon in the top right corner.
+*   **Script Playback:**
+    *   **Script Selector:** Choose from predefined scripts in the dropdown menu at the top of the control panel.
+    *   **Playback Controls:** Step forward, step backward, play/pause, and adjust playback speed using the slider.
 *   **Graph Actions:**
     *   **Reset All:** Clears the entire graph, removing all nodes and edges.
     *   **Add Node:** Adds a new node at a random position on the canvas.